Skip to content

 Price: Access Free

-One of the top free attractions list you can do in Istanbul, Turkey, is to visit the Blue Mosque, located right next to Hagia Sophia.
-It’s a timeless attraction that visitors here enjoy its religious vibe, but more than that, they are charmed by its unique structure.
+One of the top free attractions in Istanbul, Turkey, is the Blue Mosque, located right next to Hagia Sophia.
+It’s a timeless attraction.
+Visitors enjoy its religious vibe and are also charmed by its unique structure.

 Istanbul